 And these small improvements can have a benefit in our jobs.
 Improving existing skills allows you to work more efficiently, provided that the skill in question is directly connected to your job.
 Programming for a programmer, for example.
 It might be a good time to mention that I took Higher Business this year, which might be why I’m a little knowledgeable on this.

 If we stray away from my personal life, and back to relating it to all of you, it might prove useful in other ways outside of work.
 If I dare to take the example of mathematics – or maths, to be less formal- this could be used to assist any children you have.
-I’m mainly aiming this at secondary school children because sometimes they need the help, and with social distancing in place, it might be a little more difficult to get said help.
-I speak for a lot of teenagers where we appreciate the help, we just don’t necessarily show it.
+Crazy Games have fun maths games for all ages.
+If you like card games check out Solitaire Paradise.

 Things to do during the impromptu holidays: relax.
 A bit paradoxical, but it is important.
 It is a general rule of life where if we get too stressed, we are likely to decrease our actual efficiency.
 Working all day to a high standard, or having a lot of things to do is stressful.
 Don’t get me wrong, stress can be beneficial, but only in small doses.

 There are other things I could include in this.
-Try and spend time with family, use programs and apps like Discord and Skype to keep in contact with one another, play board games instead of watching tv all day, all valid options that you could do.
-There are often more options then we think about, intending to stick to things that we have done before.
+Try and spend time with family, use programs and apps like Microsoft teams, zoom, discord or skype to keep in contact.
+Play board games instead of watching tv all day, all valid options that you could do.
+There are often more options than we think about, intending to stick to things that we have done before.

 But sometimes, branching out and trying new things, like learning a language, can be beneficial.
-Even writing a blog post, which I haven’t done since I was twelve on a sims website- which I am hoping I deleted because my writing skills were not as good back then- can be a welcome change of pace.
-Try and relax during this break, spend time with family- because that is what important.
+Even writing a blog post, which I haven’t done since I was twelve on a sims website.
+I hope I deleted it because my writing skills were not as good back then.
+It can be a welcome change of pace.
+Try and relax during this break, spend time with family- because that is what is important.
 Don’t get stuck in a cycle, because there is always something else you can do.
 It’s a matter of perspective.